Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 For over 30 years, dental implants have been considered the gold standard for tooth replacement by dentists and patients alike, and that’s because they do something no other treatment can: bring back the entire tooth.

 Instead of just restoring the part you can see, implants involve placing a small titanium post into the jawbone to recreate the root, serving as the foundation for the new tooth.
 Thanks to this, they have a lifelike appearance, stability, and durability beyond every other prosthetic, enabling patients with any number of missing teeth to enjoy a renewed smile and oral health for a lifetime to come.
 Could they be exactly what your smile needs?
-To learn more about how you can close the gaps in your smile for good with dental implants in North Bethesda, contact us today.
+To learn more about how you can close the gaps in your smile for good, contact us today.

 Why Choose North Bethesda Dental and Implant Specialists for Dental Implants?